Chang Chong-Chen: Character history

 In the process of planning his story, Hergé was contacted by a Father Gosset, chaplain to the Chinese students at Louvain University, who suggested that he do some actual research into life in China as it really was.
 Hergé agreed and Gosset introduced him to Zhang Chongren, a student at the Académie Royale des Beaux-Arts in Brussels.

 The two men, both aged 27, got on well and Hergé decided to include his new friend in the story.
 Zhang supplied much of the Chinese writing that was to feature and told Hergé a lot about Chinese culture, history and drawing techniques.
 He also gave a detailed description of life in 1930s China, which included the occupation of eastern territories by the Japanese, British and Americans and other Western powers.

-The result of their meetings was the 1936 story The Blue Lotus, a major landmark in the development of The Adventures of Tintin.
+The result of their meetings was the story The Blue Lotus, a major landmark in the development of The Adventures of Tintin.
 From that time onwards Hergé would research his subjects thoroughly.
 He also changed his attitude towards the relationship between native peoples and foreigners.
 He had previously taken a positive view of imperialism in Tintin in the Congo (published in 1930).
 Now, in The Blue Lotus (1934-35), he criticised the Japanese occupation of China and featured an event inspired by the Mukden incident.
 The Shanghai International Settlement, with its racist Western businessmen and corrupt police (which includes White and Sikh officers), was also shown in a bad light.

 Meeting Tintin

-Tintin meets Chang in the 1934 edition of The Blue Lotus:
+Tintin meets Chang in the original black and white edition of The Blue Lotus (serialised in Le Petit Vingtième in 1935):

 "That's better, eh?...
 So, what's your name?...
 Mine's Tintin."

 "I'm Chang...
 But... why did you rescue me?"